 • Access to a network of experts, including those who have helped advance MPAs in other states; and

-• Technical assistance on how to build cross-sector buy in and facilitate a collaborative MPA development process.
+• Technical assistance on how to build cross-sector buy-in and facilitate a collaborative MPA development process.

 Advancing Multisector Plans for Aging

-MPAs can help ensure coordinated care and support services that enable everyone to age with health, dignity, and connection.
-CHCS is part of a collective of organizations and funders that are working to mobilize financial, social, and intellectual capital to improve the experience of aging, now and in the future.
-Learn more at MultisectorPlanForAging.org.
+MPAs can help ensure that everyone ages with health, dignity, and connection.
+CHCS is part of a collective of organizations that are working to mobilize financial, social, and intellectual capital to improve the experience of aging, now and in the future.
+Learn more